YeasirArafatRatul/PayingGuest/README.md

 # PayingGuest
-A social site for travellers to share their rooms with others...
+A social site for travellers to share their rooms with other